Helmuth Brinkmann: Events

 At 02:00 on 19 May 1941, Bismarck and Prinz Eugen left Gotenhafen and proceeded through the Baltic Sea and out towards the Atlantic.
 Unknown to Lütjens, the British had intercepted enough signals to infer that a German naval operation might occur in the area.
-The German task force was first encountered by the Swedish seaplane-cruiser Gotland on 20 May heading north-west, past Göteborg.
+The German task force was first encountered by the Swedish seaplane-cruiser Gotland on 20 May heading north-west, past Gothenburg.
 The British Admiralty was informed through a Norwegian officer in Stockholm who had learned of the sighting from a Swedish military intelligence source.
 Alerted by this report, British Admiralty requested air reconnaissance of the Norwegian coast.
 A Spitfire reconnaissance aircraft found and photographed the German task force in the Grimstad fjord (60°19.49′N 5°14.48′E), near Bergen, at 13:15 on 21 May.
 On the evening of 23 May at 19:22, the German force was detected by the heavy cruisers HMS Suffolk and HMS Norfolk that had been patrolling the Denmark Strait in the expectation of a German breakout.
 Bismarck fired five salvos without scoring a direct hit.
 The heavily outgunned British cruisers retired to a safe distance and shadowed the enemy until their own heavy units could draw closer.
 However, Bismarck's forward radar had failed as a result of vibration from the heavy guns firing during this skirmish, and Lütjens was obliged to order Prinz Eugen to move ahead of Bismarck in order to provide the squadron with forward radar coverage.